ROZBEH/CarND-Path-Planning-Project/README.md

 </br>

-V. Final video of the result is provided below.
-Please click on the following image to view the full video on YouTube.
+V. Click on the following imahe in order to watch final video of car going around the whole track without violating any of the rules.
 </br>

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/FRMAPzO9M08/0.jpg)](https://youtu.be/FRMAPzO9M08)